dexipua/CoffeeProgrammers/README.md

 New School is a project that serves as an online course platform with students, teachers, and chief-teachers.
-Students can view the information they have access to, teachers can add grades and manage students in their subjects, and chief-teacher can create and delete users, subjects, and assign teachers to subjects.
+Students can view the information they have access to, teachers can add grades and manage students in their subjects and can add timetable for their subjects, and chief-teacher can create and delete users, subjects, and assign teachers to subjects.

 ## User Roles and Permissions